Issue a Credential using OIDC Bridge

 Scanning the QR code using the phone’s camera doesn’t open the app (opens Google search or tries to load in the browser and fails)

-- Make sure you have the MATTR Mobile Wallet app set up with a PIN
+Make sure you have the MATTR Wallet set up with a PIN